Article 7 min read

 Multi-series charts

-Work one series at a time, label the group, then move on.
-Common failure: a 5-series chart exported as one column of 200 points with no series identifier.
-Recovering series identity post-export requires re-running the digitization.
-Don’t skip this.
+One series at a time, label, move on.
+Common failure: a 5-series chart exported as one column of 200 points with no identifier.
+Recovery requires re-running the digitization.

-Color-based extraction shines here because each color is implicitly a series.
-Run it five times — once per color — and you have five labeled groups without manually grouping anything.
-For dense scatter specifically — where each color is a cluster of hundreds of points — see our scatter plot extraction guide.
+Color-based extraction shines here — each color is implicitly a series.
+Run it once per color and you have labeled groups without manual grouping.
+For dense scatter, see our scatter plot guide.

 Low-resolution scans

-Below ~600 pixels wide, individual data points become ambiguous.
-Two failures are common: gridlines and data lines merge into one color band, and JPEG blocking introduces step-artifacts that the eye reads as data.
-Both inflate error.
+Below ~600 pixels wide, points become ambiguous.
+Gridlines and data lines merge; JPEG blocking introduces step-artifacts the eye reads as data.

-Mitigations: zoom the chart in your browser before screenshotting (this resamples cleanly in most browsers), or request the original.
-If neither is possible, expect 3–5% noise on extracted values and report that uncertainty.
+Mitigations: zoom the chart in your browser before screenshotting (browsers resample cleanly), or request the original.
+Otherwise expect 3–5% noise and report it.

 Color-based extraction failures

-Color picking fails when the series shares its color with axes, gridlines, or text.
-Set the tolerance lower, or mask the offending areas with a quick crop before re-uploading.
-It also fails on anti-aliased lines where the line color blends to white at the edges — keep tolerance high enough to catch the blended pixels, but not so high that you catch the gridline.
+Color picking fails when series shares color with axes, gridlines, or text.
+Lower tolerance, or mask offending areas with a quick crop.
+It also fails on anti-aliased lines where edges blend to white — keep tolerance high enough for blended pixels but not the gridline.

 Stacked bars and area charts

-These need a different mental model: each “value” is the difference between two visible edges, not a single point.
-Click both the top and the bottom of each band, then subtract in a spreadsheet.
-Don’t try to eyeball the absolute heights.
+Each “value” is the difference between two visible edges.
+Click top and bottom of each band, then subtract.
+Don’t eyeball absolute heights.

 Accuracy tips

 Endpoint placement.
-Calibration error scales with the inverse of the calibration interval.
-Always calibrate at the longest visible interval — leftmost to rightmost tick on X, topmost to bottommost tick on Y.
+Calibration error scales with the inverse of the interval.
+Calibrate at the longest visible interval — leftmost to rightmost on X, top to bottom on Y.

-After exporting, plot the extracted data on the same axes as the original chart and overlay them.
-If the curves diverge anywhere, you have a calibration problem, not a clicking problem.
+After exporting, overlay extracted data on the original.
+If curves diverge, it’s a calibration problem, not a clicking problem.

 What tool to use

 We’re biased — we built DataFromChart.
-The honest summary: it’s the best fit if you want XLSX export with the chart embedded, want color-based extraction without installing anything, and want a UI that works on a 13-inch laptop.
-WebPlotDigitizer is the long-standing reference and is still excellent for complex axis types.
-A full comparison lives in our WebPlotDigitizer alternatives roundup.
+Best fit if you want XLSX with the chart embedded, color extraction without installing anything, and a UI that works on a 13-inch laptop.
+WebPlotDigitizer is the long-standing reference, still excellent for complex axis types.
+See our WebPlotDigitizer alternatives roundup.

-For academic work specifically — systematic reviews, meta-analyses, dose-response work — the tool matters less than the methods reporting.
-We cover that in detail in our data extraction for meta-analysis guide.
+For academic work — systematic reviews, meta-analyses, dose-response — the tool matters less than methods reporting.
+See our meta-analysis guide.

 CTA

 Open the extractor, drop in your chart, and you’ll have clean CSV or XLSX in the time it took to read this paragraph.
-No installation, no account required for a quick run.
+No installation, no account required.

 FAQ